Skip to main content

 Therefore, the shape of the hair shadow depends entirely on the shape of the hair from the current viewpoint:

-- Use a Translucent Model as the Hair Shadow
+- Translucent Model

 This method does not require engine support. an artist creates a separate translucent model placed under the hair for shadow, allowing full control over the shape.